 have you heard that “slogan”? does it instantly mean a soft drink called gold spot to you? in the late seventies and early eighties, when coca-cola and pepsi were not there in the indian paan stall and kirana shop, we used to drink indian made fizzies and they all “spoke” to us in their own way, just as fizzy drinks have done ever since they came into being somewhere in the eighteen hundreds.

-my search gave me the exact details about that actually. it was in 1767 that joseph priestly invented carbonated water, which led to the formidable array of sodas we have today. more importantly, it led to the discovery of oxygen by mr priestly. you never know what can take you where, i thought, as i scanned the information.
+my search gave me the exact details about that actually. it was in 1767 that joseph priestly invented carbonated water, which led to the formidable array of sodas we have today. more importantly, it possibly also led to the discovery of oxygen by mr priestly. you never know what can take you where, i thought, as i scanned the information.

 but today, my quest was to write about “the zing thing”.